nhadizad/CSX_450_1_Project_Final/README.md

 As data elements will be stored in R, the size of the dataframe will be approximately 284036 bytes (4177 rows * 4 columns * 8 bytes + 4177 rows * 1 column * 4 bytes) plus any overhead associated with the dataframe.
 With an overhead of 5% for this relatively larger dataset, the total in-memory size of this dataframe is approximately 290000 bytes.

-Number of Attributes: 8 predictive attributes and the target class of number of rings (directly related to age).
+8 predictive attributes and the target class of number of rings (directly related to age).

 	Name		Data Type	Meas.
 Description